 Keep in mind that another report, released in 2013, stirred up significant controversy with its D+ assessment.
 Things have not improved since that initial stun, and the fanfare present in the last report was absent from the 2017 version.

 Let’s set the stage for today.

-There may be a much more severe problem underlying the infrastructure issues throughout America.
+There may be a much more severe problem underlying US infrastructure problems.
 Partisan politics have facilitated the rise of opposition parties in their purest form — the ability to win an election through blatant attacks and without ingenuity or the contribution of new ideas.
 We are experiencing a chasm within our two-party system the likes of which we have never seen before.
 Issues that lawmakers could formerly cooperate on have now become partisan.

 A few decades ago, infrastructure reform could have been a rare and auspicious agreement-point for the Republican and Democratic parties.
 Senators and members of Congress on both sides of the aisle might have been able to sit down and hammer out the details in a package that would benefit at least the majority of America.
 Anybody with a vehicle — anyone who crosses a street or bridge — would see their lives improve, if only marginally, and the bipartisan teamwork could benefit the politicians responsible.

 The rhetoric of today discards cooperative politicians and embraces war paint and battle cries.
 The only politicians who dare to reach across the aisle — John McCain, for example — served when such behavior was encouraged and have made their careers from it.
 They are also on the way out.
 With the stage for the 2018 midterms set, the rift seems likely to grow even wider as several of the incumbents willing to work with the opposite party have decided to step down.

 We have also seen that the government is willing to shut itself down as a sort of bizarre bargaining chip.